dlvm-team/dlvm-team.github.io/index.md

 ## Demos

 NNKit is a staged DSL embedded in Swift.
 It:
- - features a natural expression for tensor computations
+ - Features a natural expression for tensor computations
- - is type-safe, leveraging Swift's static type system
+ - Is type-safe, leveraging Swift's static type system
- - uses lightweight modular staging to perform JIT compilation to DLVM IR
+ - Uses lightweight modular staging to perform JIT compilation to DLVM IR

 {%- highlight swift -%}
 {%- include demo/nnkit.swift -%}
 {%- endhighlight -%}

 The DLVM Intermediate Representation (IR) is the core language of the DLVM system.
 It:
- - uses static single assignment (SSA) form
+ - Uses static single assignment (SSA) form
- - has high-level types, including a first-class tensor type
+ - Has high-level types, including a first-class tensor type
- - features linear algebra operators, along with a general-purpose instruction set
+ - Features linear algebra operators, along with a general-purpose instruction set
- - supports many domain-specific transformations (e.g. reverse-mode AD, algebra simplification)
+ - Supports many domain-specific transformations (e.g. reverse-mode AD, algebra simplification)

 The Swift code above is JIT compiled by NNKit to the following DLVM IR: